What is travel insurance?

 Will travel insurance cover lost passports?

-Can I still get travel insurance if I've got a medical condition?
+Can I still get travel insurance if I have a medical condition?

-Yes, you can still get travel insurance even if you have a medical condition, although you might need to look for a specialist provider.
-That’s because having certain health issues could mean that you’re more likely to need medical treatment while you’re on holiday.
+Yes, you can still get travel insurance even if you have a medical condition.
+However, you might need to look for a specialist provider, and it may be more expensive.

 See more on travel insurance with medical conditions with some specialist advice if you have cancer or heart conditions.

-Can I get travel insurance when I am already on holiday?
+Can I get travel insurance when I am already abroad?

 Can travel insurance be extended?